Jzmoore27/Effectify/README.md

 Once finished, add the datapack to the datapacks folder of your Minecraft world.

 ## Commands
 Effectify contains many functions for datapack usage.
-The following documentation will tell you how to use them<br>
+The following documentation will tell you how to use them.<br>
 ### Apply Commands
 ```/function e:players/applya```<br>
 ```/function e:players/applyb```<br>